 (b) the performance of other functions in the Senior Executive Service to an office of chief executive officer that is vacant and that is at the same level of classification as, or at a lower level of classification than, the office from which the chief executive officer was transferred to the performance of those functions.

-(2) Before making a recommendation referred to in subsection (1), the Minister shall consult —
+(2) Before making a recommendation referred to in subsection (1) the Commissioner must consult —

-(a) if the Minister is not the responsible authority of the agency in which the office of the chief executive officer to whom the proposed recommendation relates is located, that responsible authority;
+(a) the responsible authority of the agency in which the office of the chief executive officer to whom the proposed recommendation relates is located; and

-(b) if the Minister is not the responsible authority of the agency of destination, that responsible authority;
+(b) the responsible authority of the agency of destination; and

-(c) if neither the Minister nor a responsible authority referred to in paragraph (a) or (b) is the Minister of the Crown responsible for the relevant agency, that Minister of the Crown; and
+(c) if neither of the responsible authorities referred to in paragraphs (a) or (b) is the Minister responsible for the relevant agency, that Minister; and

 (d) the chief executive officer to whom the proposed recommendation relates.